 Primary data source, U.S. Department of Education https://nces.ed.gov/collegenavigator/?id=213385 IPEDS survey data for Lafayette College.

-36% of those who apply are granted admission to Lafayette College.
-Admission competition is high and the college has exceptional admission standards.
+41% of those who apply are granted admission to Lafayette College.
+Admission competition is low and the college has exceptional admission standards.
 See if your grades and scores are good enough for admission.

-The middle 50% of addmitted applicants have SAT scores between 1250 and 1440.
-70% of students submit SAT scores when applying.
+The middle 50% of addmitted applicants have SAT scores between 1300 and 1460.
+The average SAT score is 1380.
 See if your SAT score is good enough for admission.

-The middle 50% of addmitted applicants have ACT scores between 28 and 33.
-41% of students submit ACT scores when applying.
+The middle 50% of addmitted applicants have ACT scores between 30 and 33.
+The average ACT score is 31.
 See if your ACT score is good enough for admission.